 As revised, the definition of "secured party includes a "consignee, as newly defined.
-See the Appendix, Section [2-102].

 22. "Secured Party of Record."
 This new term refers to the person named in a financing statement as a secured party or a representative.
 This person is entitled to take action under Part 5 concerning the financing statement.
 The person may or may not actually be a "secured party," as defined in this section.
 For example, no security interest may have been created, in which case no person is a secured party, or the person named as the secured party in the financing statement may be a representative, not the actual secured party.